mbaileyfuturist/Simple-Social-App/README.md

 # Simple-Social-App

-The message rooms simulate realtime messaging, by performing one fetch per second.</br></br>
+The message rooms simulate realtime messaging, by performing one GET request per second.</br></br>

 This project was developed using React, Express, Node.js and Google Firebase.</br></br>